OLIPLICHE/tdd-project/README.md

 - rubocop

 ## Getting Started
+- git clone https://github.com/OLIPLICHE/tdd-project.git
+- cd tdd-project

 - Make sure you have `Ruby` installed in your system.
 You can install it [here](https://www.ruby-lang.org/en/documentation/installation/).
-- Clone this repository by running `git@github.com:Donard97/oop-school-library-app.git` in your command line.
-- Navigate to the repository by running `cd oop-school-library-app`.
-- Run the project by running `ruby main.rb` on the command line.
 - To run the `tests` make sure you install rspec gem by running `gem install rspec` on the command line then run `rspec spec` on the command line to see the test passing

-- git clone https://github.com/OLIPLICHE/tdd-project.git
-- cd tdd-project

 ## Authors